Loans

 • $5,000 per year for undergraduate students who have completed sixty or more credits

 Direct Unsubsidized Loans, in combination with other sources of financial aid, cannot exceed the student’s budgeted cost of attendance.
-The interest rate is fixed at 4.99% for loans disbursed on or after July 1, 2022 and on or before July 1, 2023; the interest rate is fixed for the life of the loan.
+The interest rate is fixed at 6.53% for loans disbursed on or after July 1, 2024 and on or before July 1, 2025; the interest rate is fixed for the life of the loan.
 Interest does not accrue while the student is enrolled for at least six credit hours.
 Borrowers are charged, by the federal government, an up-front origination fee.
-For loans disbursed on or after October 1, 2020 and before October 1, 2023 the fee is 1.057%.
+For loans disbursed on or after October 1, 2020 and before October 1, 2025 the fee is 1.057%.

 Students who have not previously borrowed a Direct Loan - either Subsidized or Unsubsidized - must complete a promissory note; one promissory note will be used for both the Subsidized and Unsubsidized loan programs.
-The Financial Aid Office will notify new borrowers when a promissory note is available electronically for signature.
-Borrowers must complete the promissory note and an Entrance Counseling (an online tutorial regarding the student loan borrower's rights and responsibilities) session before the loan funds will be credited electronically to the student’s account.
+The Financial Aid Office will notify new borrowers when a promissory note is available for signature.
+Borrowers must complete the promissory note and an Entrance Counseling (an online tutorial regarding the student loan borrower's rights and responsibilities) session before the loan funds will be credited to the student’s account.
 The student will begin repayment of all Direct Loans six months after graduation or cessation of at least half-time enrollment.
 Direct Loans are available during the regular academic year (i.e., fall and spring semesters) and may be available during the summer term, depending upon the student’s borrowing during the academic year; to access loan funds during the summer term, students must complete the University’s Summer Financial Aid Application and be registered for at least six credits during the course of the summer.
 In order to receive Direct Loan funding in subsequent academic years, the student must meet the established standards of Satisfactory Academic Progress for federal awards.
 Direct Loans are applicable to costs associated with study abroad or study at the Washington Center.

 Direct Parent Loan for Undergraduate Students (PLUS)